stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 --Is put solar paneling.
-Well, it's because you've got these good, like, subsidies and stuff, but they, you know, they just let any old person 'ave a go at, and a lot of people spin up companies to take advantage of it.
+Well, it's because you've got these good, like, subsidies and stuff, but they, you know, they just let any old person 'ave a go at it, and a lot of people spin up companies to take advantage of it.

 #### TIM